udeigwe/hello-world/README.md

 # hello-world
-my first github repository
-This is a change to a branch,
 My name is Lawrence Udeigwe.
-I live in New York.
+This is first Github repository